Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 If the court didn't overturn itself, if the court never reversed itself, slavery would still be legal in the United States today.

-If the word of the Supreme Court were final, and the Supreme Court could never overturn itself, the Dred Scott decision would today still be active, and we would still have slavery.
+If the word of the Supreme Court were final and the Supreme Court could never overturn itself, the Dred Scott decision would today still be active and we would still have slavery.

-So he's sitting there and trying to nail Bork down on this business of precedent, and Bork just casually and calmly answers the question and blows the question out of the park in a grand slam home run.
+And Bork just casually and calmly answers the question and blows the question out of the park in a grand slam home run.

-But the contradiction of this is striking, because on the one hand, the libs love judicial review, and that is when the court can say that's constitutional and that's not constitutional.
+But the contradiction of this is striking because on the one hand, the libs love judicial review, and that is when the court can say that's constitutional and that's not constitutional.

-Now all of a sudden, the libs are upset about it.
+Now, all of a sudden, the libs are upset about it.

-When the court said you cannot pass a federal law banning handgun possession within a certain uh area around a school using the commerce clause.
+When the court said you cannot pass a federal law banning handgun possession within a certain area around a school using the commerce clause, there's no commerce involved here.

 They tried to vaguely say, well, the gun had to be bought somewhere and the gun might have been bought out of state and brought by a resident into the state and so forth.

-It just, it was it was a big reach.
+It was a big reach.

-There was no commerce involved in the in the actual statute, Supreme Court overturned it.
+There was no commerce involved in the actual statute.

 Do you believe in judicial review or not?

-Do you believe that the Marbury versus Madison decision, in which the Supreme Court says it is going to alone and single-handedly determine what's constitutional and what isn't?
+Do you believe that the Marbury versus Madison decision in which the Supreme Court says it is going to alone and single-handedly determine what's constitutional and what isn't?

 Or do you not?